Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Ideally you will be able to build stuff at least as complicated as that.
 But we'e going to start with some simpler things.
 ## Get started with the project by adding the data to your repo

 First of all, please download this data in [this file](data.json) and add it to your repo.
-All your functions should take this data structure in as an argument.
+All of your functions should take this data structure in as an argument.

 If you look at the data you'll see that what we have is a list or array of elements.
 Each element represents a shopping basket.